Firstly, it is important to understand that you are already very Clever.

 Do you want to be Clever enough to bake a cake or get a degree perhaps?

 The interesting thing is that there is not a great deal of difference between the two.
-The only difference between baking a cake and getting a degree is the different amounts as both require:
+The only difference between baking a cake and getting a degree is the different amounts as both need:

 I’m not saying that getting a degree is the same as baking a cake, what I am saying is that the ‘process’ of learning is basically the same for everything: